jeff-hykin/deno-guillotine/README.md

 1. A showcase of something that should be impossible.
 2. A surprisingly practical tool for making installers/bootstrapping scripts.

-This tool allows us to modify a script, and generate one single file.
+This tool allows us to take a script, and generate a modified version of it (one file).
 - That one file runs out-of-the-box for every major OS (Windows, MacOS, and Linux).
 No "first install curl" or "Windows users do this, Linux users do this".
 One file that runs every time everywhere.
 -  That file is able to import/use any JavaScript package because all imports are auto installed (no package json or npm install necessary)
 -  That file is readable and editable (not mangled)